-If you are a student who has the accommodation of taking tests outside of the classroom in the Disability Services testing rooms, keep these things in mind:
+If you are a student who has the accommodation of taking tests outside of the classroom in the Accessibility Services testing rooms, keep these things in mind:

 - Consider taking your copy of the Accommodation Memo with you to class and discussing your needs with each instructor.
 You can do this after class or during the instructor's office hours.
 This may help the instructor to understand your needs.

-- As soon as you know you are having a test, either go to Berks Hall, room 209, or call 610.607.6245 to schedule an appointment to take the test.
+- As soon as you know you are having a test, either go to Berks Hall, room 216, or call 610-372-4721 x5062 or email firstname.lastname@example.org to schedule an appointment to take the test.
 Schedule your test for the same day and time the test is being given in class.
 Staff members will discuss exceptions to this policy.
-To access alternative testing with Disability Services, it is strongly suggested that you make an appointment at least three days prior to the date of the test and arrive on time for the test.

-- Remind your instructor that you will be taking tests in the Disability Services testing room.
+- Remind your instructor that you will be taking tests in the Accessibility Services testing room.